collapsed-stacks/startups/questions/8168/exchange-services.md

 - tagged: `tech-company`, `saas`
 - score: 1

-<p>We are a small startup company with a SaaS solution, I wonder if there is any place (website) where startups can exchange services between each other?</p>
+We are a small startup company with a SaaS solution, I wonder if there is any place (website) where startups can exchange services between each other?

-<p>Thank you!</p>
+Thank you!

 ## Answer 8185